TrulsStenrud/MDVRP-Genetic-Algorithm/README.md

 Yes, im still using the "hello-world"-window 😅

 ### How to run
-After I added maven I added maven it should be as simple as running `Main.java`
+After I added maven it should be as simple as running `Main.java`